-Plot Summary: Ever wanted a Microsoft Office 365 pre & post migration checklist guide?
-The main motive of this article is to make user well aware of this migration checklist by providing them a comprehensive guide along with a reliable solution.
+Plot Summary: Ever wanted a Microsoft Office 365 pre & post-migration checklist guide?
+The main motive of this article is to make users well aware of this migration checklist by providing them with a comprehensive guide along with a reliable solution.

 Every other organization is opting for Office 365 because of its outstanding features such as its user-friendly interface, solid infrastructure, and flexibility it offers to its users.

 When two organizations join hands to either merge or execute an acquisition, both firms must use Office 365 to move data from one Office 365 to another.

 Because data migration from one Office 365 to another is a difficult procedure, it is imperative to use a migration checklist.

 A migration checklist can help a user remember what he has to perform before and after migration to make the operation a success.